 If other tags are located within this distance of the tag association point, they will block association.
+For a tag to be considered for association, it must both be within the activation distance and be the only tag within the exclusion distance.

 Specifically, each time a different tag is seen within the exclusion distance, the tag reading count for the current tag will be reset to zero.
 See required readings below.